 Grab Attention with Your Message

 The old advertising acronym AIDA stands for Attention, Interest, Desire, Action.
 To influence or persuade anyone of anything, we must first get their attention.
-Only then we can turn our energies toward arousing their interest, piquing desire and prompting action.
+Only then we can turn our energy toward arousing interest, piquing desire and prompting action.

-It’s been reported that every year 65% more information is strewn out into the world.(1) The business world, like the academic world, seems to have adopted a publish or perish mindset, posting massive amounts of content online everyday.
-(And yes, I joined in the fray 8+ years ago with this newsletter-turned-blog and more recently with my Facebook fan page.)
-With more information than ever competing for attention, why should anyone care about our input?
+It’s been reported that every year 65% more information is strewn out into the world.(1) The business world, like the academic world, has adopted a publish or perish mindset, posting massive amounts of content online everyday.
+(And yes, I've joined the fray).
+With more information than ever competing for attention, why should anyone care about our content?

 So how do you do that?
 Here are a few strategies drawn from the schools of design and copywriting, with a splash of brain science thrown in.